pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  For X-Plane 11 and 12 windows (compiled against the XPLM300 SDK and created using :func:`createWindowEx`), the units are global desktop boxels.

- Returns (left, top, right, bottom)

  >>> windowID = xp.createWindowEx()
  >>> xp.getWindowGeometry(windowID)
  (100, 200, 200, 100)

- Note that a window has geometry even when not visible & :func:`createWindowEx` creates hidden windows by default.
+ Note that a window has geometry *even when not visible* & :func:`createWindowEx` creates hidden windows by default.
 Make it visible using ``xp.setWindowIsVisible(windowID)``.

  Also supports older calling style where you pass in lists as parameters, the results